COVID-19 Update: Read messageHide message »

 And Vermonters save too.
-An average project can save you $500 per year in energy costs if you heat with oil.
+An average project can save you hundreds of dollars each year in energy costs. depending on your existing heat source.
 Those are dollars that you can spend on your family and reinvest in our local economy.
 It’s a win-win!

 How VT electric savings fund heating efficiency

 Vermonters save money when they save electricity through efficiency.
 But electric efficiency helps support heating efficiency in VT too.

 Vermont families save money and stay warm with weatherization

 Several families share their stories of how weatherization helped them save money and feel more comfortable in their homes.